 This “not copying” is important.
 First, that wouldn’t meet the brief of making us distinctive.
 And it would also involve potential copyright and licensing issues.
 That was a can of worms we didn’t want to open.
 The best way to make sure you’re not breaking any copyright is to create your own designs.

-Step 2 - Draft the designs in Adobe Illustrator
+Step 2 - Draft the design in Adobe Illustrator

 So, with the research inspiration, we then set about creating the icons in Adobe Illustrator itself.